sunil-dhaka/sunil-dhaka/README.md

 <br />
 Passionate in exploring the cutting-edge frontiers of deep learning and artificial intelligence, and the potential of these technologies to solve complex real-world problems.
 I love to read latest research papers in AI, ML, and Data Science fields.
 Truly fascinated with the boundless possibilities that these fields offer.
 Details about my projects in repos.

-Research interests: Artificial Intelligence, Natural Language Processing, Computer Vision, Data Structures and Algorithms, as well as Mathematics and Statistics.
+**Research interests:** Artificial Intelligence, Natural Language Processing, Computer Vision, Data Structures and Algorithms, as well as Mathematics and Statistics.

 #### Technologies worked on:
 - **Programming:** Python, C, R, SQL, Javascript, Bash/Shell
 - **Cloud Ops:** GCP, Vertex-ai, Kubernetes, Docker, Azure, AWS
-- **Libraries:** pytorch, tensorflow, keras, librosa
+- **Libraries:** pytorch, tensorflow, keras, nltk, librosa, pandas, numpy, langchain
-- **Utilities:** Git, LATEX, cloud shells,
+- **Utilities:** Git, LATEX, cloud shells

 Cheers,
 Sunil Dhaka